Belize national football team

-The Belize national football team represents Belize in international football and is controlled by the Football Federation of Belize, a member of the Central American Football Union of CONCACAF.
+The Belize national football team represents Belize in men's international football and is controlled by the Football Federation of Belize, a member of FIFA and CONCACAF since 1986.

-Although Belize has never qualified for a FIFA World Cup tournament, it has once qualified for a CONCACAF Gold Cup championship in 2013, in which they were eliminated in the group stage.
-Belize has also competed in the sub-regional Central American Cup championship in which their best result was fourth place in 2013.
-The nickname for the players of the national team is the "Jaguars".
+Although Belize has never qualified for a FIFA World Cup tournament, it has once qualified for the CONCACAF Gold Cup in 2013, in which they were eliminated in the group stage.
+Belize has also competed in the Copa Centroamericana, in which their best result was fourth place in 2013.

 History

 Overview

 Named British Honduras whilst under British colonial rule, the country's first international game came on February 19, 1928, beating Honduras 1–0.
 Following independence, Belize's first game came on December 8, 1983, in a 2–0 loss against Canada in Belize.
 Although Belize gained independence from the United Kingdom in 1981 (and many of the UK's current colonies have international teams), Belize did not begin to regularly play international football until 1995.
 It made its debut at the 1995 UNCAF Nations Cup and was eliminated in the first round after losing to El Salvador and Costa Rica.

 Belize has never qualified for the World Cup but finished fourth in the 2013 Copa Centroamericana.
 Their fourth-place finish in the 2013 Copa Centroamericana gave Belize its first qualification to a major international competition, that being the 2013 CONCACAF Gold Cup.